PDAC-Boart sees more growth in global exploration

 lot more in terms of profit margins for our investors," he said.

-runs at 78 percent capacity you make a lot more money than, when
+at 78 percent capacity you make a lot more money than, when it

 machines and paying more overtime."